.

 • As a safety precaution, we ask that volunteers be able to swim.

 • Be comfortable wearing a flotation suit that’s insulated.
 Note: suit sizes are limited; while we will try to provide a suit that best fits your size, we appreciate your flexibility.
 Volunteers are advised to always use their suits either on the land station or on the research vessel.
-Weather and temperatures are variable and strong, cold winds are common, so having layers like thermals and long underwear are strongly advised to wear under the suit, as well as hats and gloves.
+Weather and temperatures are variable and strong; cold winds are common, so layers like thermals and long underwear are strongly advised to wear under the suit, as well as hats and gloves.

 • For the land-based activities, carry equipment uphill for approximately 300m from the car park to the observation platform over thick grass.